-- Orientation Satisfaction Assessment tool

-Completed during the first semester of

-enrollment.
-Students access the assessment

-via an invitation sent to the TTUHSC

-email address.

-- Course Satisfaction Assessment tool

-Completed for each course enrolled every semester.
-Students access the assessment via an invitation sent to the TTUHSC email address. - Combest Center Satisfaction Assessment tool -Completed every semester of enrollment with clinicals at the Combest Center.
-Students access the assessment via an invitation sent to the TTUHSC e-mail address. - Satisfaction at Graduation Assessment tool

-Completed during the last semester of enrollment.
+- Orientation Satisfaction Assessment tool - Completed during the first semester of enrollment.
+Students access the assessment via an invitation sent to the TTUHSC email address. - Course Satisfaction Assessment tool - Completed for each course enrolled every semester.
+Students access the assessment via the Learning Management System.
+A reminder is sent to the TTUHSC email address. - Combest Center Satisfaction Assessment tool - Completed every semester of enrollment with clinicals at the Combest Center.
+Students access the assessment via an invitation sent to the TTUHSC e-mail address. - Satisfaction at Graduation Assessment tool - Completed during the last semester of enrollment.
 Students access the assessment via an invitation sent to the TTUHSC email address.